Skip to content

 // Step 2: Poll for completion

-let report = await sdk.reports.getReportStatus(task.taskId);
+let status = await sdk.reports.getWarehouseRemainsTaskStatus(taskId);

-while (report.status === 'processing') {
+while (status.data?.status === 'new') {

 await new Promise(resolve => setTimeout(resolve, 5000)); // Wait 5s

-report = await sdk.reports.getReportStatus(task.taskId);
+status = await sdk.reports.getWarehouseRemainsTaskStatus(taskId);

 }